 Example: Caipirinha, Gordon's cup

 The Mini Rocks cube is the smaller sister to the Rocks cube.
-This 1.5" by 1.5" by 1.5" cube is made for all glassware and all applications.
-Bartenders use this ice cube for all cocktails across the board and to shake with.
+Made for all glassware and all applications.
+Use this ice cube for all cocktails across the board and to shake with.

 So which drinks should be shaken?
 The rule of thumb is all drinks that contain citrus.
 Example: Gimlet, Sours, Daiquiri's, Daisy's, etc.